aappddeevv/scalajs-reaction/docs/src/main/tut/docs/redux.md

 using scalajs-react's import capability.

-You may find that creating the mapping in javascript is more convenient than defining the mapping in scala.
+You may find that creating the mapping in javascript is more convenient than defining the mapping in scala for complex property mappings but use the scala side version until you reach that point of complexity.